 The splice family of Linux system calls can transfer data between file descriptors without the need to copy data into userspace.
 Instead of a userspace buffer, they rely on an ordinary Unix pipe as a kernel-level buffer.
+The `splice' and `tee' syscalls are also provided by the sleepy_penguin library. "io_splice" remains maintained for old applications or users experimenting with the vmsplice syscalls

 Efficient zero-copy I/O avoids data copies into userspace, reducing garbage for the Ruby garbage collector as a side effect.